elunna/nerfhack-changelog/README.md

 ### Racial item preferences

-* Dwarves, elves, orcs, and gnomes get a -1AC bonus for each piece of racially aligned equipment they wear (Evil/THEM).
+* Dwarves, elves, orcs, and gnomes get a -1AC bonus for each piece of racially aligned armor they wear (Evil/THEM).
 * While wielding a racially aligned weapon, you get a +1 to-hit bonus (ie: a dwarf wielding a dwarvish spear).
-* Wielding a racially aligned off-hand weapon also adds a to-hit bonus that stacks.
+* Wielding a racially aligned off-hand weapon also adds a +1 to-hit bonus.

 * Monsters of certain races will usually prefer their own equipment and find other racial equipment awkward or uncomfortable to use.
   * Elves hate dwarvish, gnomish, and orcish objects
   * Orcs hate dwarvish, gnomish, and elven objects
   * Dwarves hate orcish, gnomish, and elven objects
   * Gnomes hate dwarvish, orcish, and elven objects
-  * Humans/vampires hate gnomish objects (too small) - but otherwise they can use all other racial equipment
+  * Humans and dhampirs hate gnomish objects - but otherwise they are free to use all other racial equipment

 The effects of wearing armor or wielding weapons you hate:
 * +3AC penalty for each piece
 * -d5 to-hit penalty for each piece
 * You receive an explicit message when wearing or wielding any hated object.
 * You'll also receive periodic messages when fighting to remind you your to-hit is suffering.
-* When throwing items your race dislikes, they have a 1 in 7 chance of slipping - same as a cursed or greased projectile.
+* When throwing items your race dislikes, they have a 1 in 7 chance of slipping - the same as a cursed or greased projectile.

-This mechanic also applies to monsters, but they will also simply avoid using items they don't like.
+This mechanic also applies to monsters, but they will simply avoid using items they don't like.

 ## NEW RACES